energietransitie/needforheat-boiler-monitor-hardware/README.md

 ## Features
 The  NeedForHeat Boiler Monitor features the follwoing main hardware components:
-* Thermostat Cable Splitter PCB with 4-wire pluggable screw terminals and circuit to monitor OpenTherm communication, including LEDs and optocouplers;
+- [x] Thermostat Cable Splitter PCB with 4-wire pluggable screw terminals and circuit to monitor OpenTherm communication, including LEDs and optocouplers;
-* circuit in the Thermostat Cable Splitter that allows (mostly) order agnostic connection of the 4 wires per pluggable screw connector (see also [connecting the devices](#connecting-the-devices));
+- [x] Circuit in the Thermostat Cable Splitter that allows (mostly) order agnostic connection of the 4 wires per pluggable screw connector (see also [connecting the devices](#connecting-the-devices));
-* Pipe Clamp PCB to measure temperatures from the supply and return pipes below the boiler.
+- [x] Pipe Clamp PCB to measure temperatures from the supply and return pipes below the boiler.
-* Pipe Clamp enclosures, which can be 3D printed as a clamp that presses the temperature sensors agains a water pipe below a heating boiler and provide a  locking mechanism the prevent the PCB from falling out.
+- [x] Pipe Clamp enclosures, which can be 3D printed as a clamp that presses the temperature sensors agains a water pipe below a heating boiler and provide a  locking mechanism the prevent the PCB from falling out.

 To-do:
-* Thermostat Cable Splitter
+- Thermostat Cable Splitter
-  * Reconsider the choice of pluggable screw connectors: reversible? lever-operated (e.g., [WAGO PCB terminal block](https://www.wago.com/global/c/pcb-terminal-blocks-and-pluggable-connectors?f=%3Afacet_product_Produkttyp_7845%3APCB%20terminal%20blocks%3Afacet_product_Leiterplattenklemmentyp_10295%3APCB%20terminal%20blocks%3Afacet_product_Polzahl_6%3A4%3Afacet_product_Betaetigungsart_01_3901%3ALever&sort=relevance&page=1&pageSize=50))?
+  - [ ] Reconsider the choice of pluggable screw connectors: reversible? lever-operated (e.g., [WAGO PCB terminal block](https://www.wago.com/global/c/pcb-terminal-blocks-and-pluggable-connectors?f=%3Afacet_product_Produkttyp_7845%3APCB%20terminal%20blocks%3Afacet_product_Leiterplattenklemmentyp_10295%3APCB%20terminal%20blocks%3Afacet_product_Polzahl_6%3A4%3Afacet_product_Betaetigungsart_01_3901%3ALever&sort=relevance&page=1&pageSize=50))?
-  * Redesign the thermostat side such that the user can mount the wires truly in any order.
+  - [ ] Redesign the thermostat side such that the user can mount the wires truly in any order.
-  * Design an enclosure.
+  - [ ] Design an enclosure.
 * BoilerBASE
-  * Add an 868 MHz SMD transceiver chip to enable monitoring various wireless thermostats.
+  - [ ] Add an 868 MHz SMD transceiver chip to enable monitoring various wireless thermostats.
-  * Evaluate relocating and optimizing the 2x8 pin header from the bottom side to the top side of the PCB to reduce JLCPCB manufacturing costs.
+  - [ ] Evaluate relocating and optimizing the 2x8 pin header from the bottom side to the top side of the PCB to reduce JLCPCB manufacturing costs.
-  * Improve BOM and CPL for JLCPCB through hole assembly.
+  - [ ] Improve BOM and CPL for JLCPCB through hole assembly.
-  * Design an enclosure that adds multiple mounting options
+  - [ ] Design an enclosure that adds multiple mounting options
-    * room to embed permanent magnets to make it stick to flat metallig surfaces of boilers;
+    - [ ] room to embed permanent magnets to make it stick to flat metallic surfaces of boilers;
-    * a tie wrap hole.
+    - [ ] a tie wrap hole.
 * Pipe Clamps
-  * Redesign to ensure strength and durability.
+  - [ ] Redesign 3D printed enclosures to ensure strength and durability.

 ## Status